romainmartinez/motion/docs/overview.md

 This allows for a more intuitive, more concise, and less error-prone developer experience.

 !!! note
-    As the underlying data-structure is still a NumPy array, NumPy functions (`np.abs(array)`) and indexing (`array[:, 0, 1]`) work out of the box.
+    As the underlying data structure is still a NumPy array, NumPy functions (`np.abs(array)`) and indexing (`array[:, 0, 1]`) work out of the box.

 By leveraging xarray data structures, Pyomeca inherit their features such as built-in [interpolation](http://xarray.pydata.org/en/stable/interpolation.html), [computation](http://xarray.pydata.org/en/stable/computation.html), [GroupBy](http://xarray.pydata.org/en/stable/groupby.html), [data wrangling](http://xarray.pydata.org/en/stable/combining.html), [parallel computing](http://xarray.pydata.org/en/stable/dask.html) and [plotting](http://xarray.pydata.org/en/stable/plotting.html).

 !!! info "Extending xarray"
-    Xarray is designed as a general purpose library and tries to avoid including domain specific functionalities.
+    Xarray is designed as a general-purpose library and tries to avoid including domain specific functionalities.
     But inevitably, the need for more domain specific logic arises.
     That's why pyomeca and [dozens of other scientific packages](http://xarray.pydata.org/en/stable/related-projects.html) extend xarray.

     Extending data structure in Python is usually achieved with class inheritance.
     However inheritance is not very robust for large class such as `xarray.DataArray`.
-    To add domain specific functionality, pyomeca follows xarray developpers' recommendations and use a custom "accessor".
+    To add domain specific functionality, pyomeca follows xarray developers' recommendations and use a custom "accessor".
     To read why, you can check out the [xarray documentation](http://xarray.pydata.org/en/stable/internals.html#extending-xarray).

 ## Core functionalities

 Pyomeca has four data structures build upon [xarray](http://xarray.pydata.org/en/stable/index.html).
-Each structure is associated with a specific biomechanical data type and have specialized functionalities:
+Each structure is associated with a specific biomechanical data type and has specialized functionalities:

 | Class | Dimensions | Description |
 |-------------------------|-------------------------------------|------------------------------------------------------------------------|